 WWA memberships start at just $40/year for an individual membership.
 Household memberships are $75/year.
-Student memberships are $25/year with proof of enrollment.

 A gift of any amount supports our programs in advocating for intact wild landscapes, educating the public – young & old alike, and leading stewardship projects with volunteers and agencies to preserve Wyoming public wildlands!
 Thank you for your support, we couldn’t do it without you!
 Your gift is tax deductible under law.
 WWA is a 501c3 charitable organization.
 Our Tax ID # is: 38-3667856

 DONATE DURING ONE OF THESE FUNDRAISERS FOR YOUR MONEY TO BE MATCHED

 Vital to our Fremont County work, especially BLM work, money raised by the community during this period ensures our initiatives and programs continue to run.
 We receive 100% of donations and a percentage from the matching fund on the first $10,000.